GreyCardinal69/Fluence/README.md

         # Instance fields with default values.
         x = 0;
         y = 0;
-        z; # A field with no default value, default to nil on initialization.
+        z; # A field with no default value, defaults to nil on initialization.

         # A static, readonly field
         solid ORIGIN = Point(0, 0);